Start thinking outside of the box, Themeforest alternatives do exist, just not in the way you think.

 Think outside of the box when searching for an alternative to Themeforest

 People need to get out of the habit of thinking about finding an alternative marketplace.
 You need to sit down and have a good think about what YOU need.
-Chances are there are some fantastic plugin / theme businesses out their that will cater for your every need.
-Stop thinking ebay for themes / plugins and start thinking of businesses that specialize.
+Chances are there are some fantastic plugin/theme businesses out there that will cater to your every need.
+Stop thinking eBay for themes/plugins and start thinking of businesses that specialize.

 Those of you that came here ‘looking for a list of alternatives to Themeforest’ will no doubt be perturbed by the lack thereof.
 Quite frankly, if you have read down to this section you will already know what to do, don’t you?